ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 vyatta@gateway1# exit
 vyatta@gateway1:-$
 ```
-From this point in this tutorial it is assumed that all VRA commands are entered at the \[edit\] # prompt.
+From this point in this tutorial it is assumed that all VRA commands are entered at the \[edit\] # prompt, subsequent to entering `configure`.

 The VRA is pre-configured for the IBM Cloud IaaS environment.
 This includes